Simon-U/Opinion-Mining/README.md

 - Jupyter Notebook

 To run the code successfully in the notebook the following packages need to be installed with the pip install command:
-The necessary dependencies can be installed with the requirements.txt and the kcommand pip install -r requirements.txt
+The necessary dependencies can be installed with the requirements.txt and the command pip install -r requirements.txt